vmahijith-lgtm/vmahijith-lgtm/README.md

 ## 🧠 About Me

-I specialize in transforming raw, complex datasets into actionable insights — with a particular focus on **clinical trial data quality** and **AI-powered tooling**.
+I specialize in transforming raw, complex datasets into actionable insights — **AI-powered tooling**.
 I bring together strong analytical skills with hands-on development experience to build end-to-end solutions that actually get used.

-- 🔬 Experienced in **clinical trial data management and quality analytics**
 - 🤖 Proficient at **integrating AI/LLMs effectively** into real-world workflows
 - 📊 Strong foundations in **statistics, data visualization, and reporting**
 - 🛠️ Full-stack mindset — from data pipelines to interactive web dashboards